Roman Romanyuk: Bibliography

-At the snap elections to the Verkhovna Rada he was elected the people's deputy of Ukraine for the second time of the VIII convocation, on general state multi-mandate constituency of the party «Petro Poroshenko Blok», number in the list is 25.
-A member of deputy's fraction of the party «Petro Poroshenko Blok», a post – a chairman of subcommittee on the questions of legal status of the High Council of Justice, High Judicial Qualifications Commission of judges of Ukraine in the Verkhovna Rada on the questions of law policy and right.
+At the snap elections to the Verkhovna Rada he was elected the people's deputy of Ukraine for the second time of the VIII convocation, on general state multi-mandate constituency of the party Petro Poroshenko Bloc, number in the list is 25.
+A member of deputy's fraction of the party "Petro Poroshenko Blok", a post – a chairman of subcommittee on the questions of legal status of the High Council of Justice, High Judicial Qualifications Commission of judges of Ukraine in the Verkhovna Rada on the questions of law policy and right.